Professional & Specialty Services

 We are able to do a variety of specialized testing such as tapping fluid from chest or abdomen (thoracocentesis/abdominocentesis), sterile urine collection by inserting a needle into the bladder (cystocentesis), transtracheal washes, fine needle aspirates of lumps to check for cancer and dermatologic tests such as skin scrapings to look for mites, ear cytology and tape preps or impression smears to look for bacteria or yeast on the skin.

-Microchip Placement: A microchip about the size of a grain of rice is inserted between the shoulder blades of your pet.
+A microchip about the size of a grain of rice is inserted between the shoulder blades of your pet.
 The microchip has a bar code that is entered into a national database.
 If any animal control officer, humane society, or veterinary hospital finds your lost pet, they can scan between the shoulder blades and insert the numbers into the national database to provide an easy return of your pet to you.
-As with the tattoo, you can apply for a lifetime dog license after the microchip placement.
+You can apply for a lifetime dog license after the microchip placement.
 Link to national data base.

 Euthanasia